 Further, to view an interview of Nick in "UConn Today" about some of the highlights of his career, please click: UConn Today Interview.

-Lastly, to read an interview with Nick by FOSA President Mandy Ranslow, as a blog post on the Society of Historical Archaeology website, please click SHA_Blog_Interview.
+Lastly, to read an interview with Nick by former FOSA President Mandy Ranslow, as a blog post on the Society of Historical Archaeology website, please click SHA_Blog_Interview.

 FOSA Membership Demographics